The-Marcy-Lab-School-Code-Challenges/cc-02-control-flow/README.md

 1. Create a folder in your AWS Cloud9 `/environment` directory called `code-challenges`.
 Inside of the `code-challenges`, create a directory called `unit-0`
 2. Clone down this assignment to your `unit-0' directory.
 3. Code your solution using JavaScript in `index.js`.
+Change all function declarations to arrow syntax.
 4. **Be sure to run and test your code throughly!**
 5. By the end of Code Challenge, **commit and push your changes up to Github**.
 6. Using the browser, verify that your solution is in your remote repo on Github.